A581164121/My-Resume/README.md

 - Collaborated with multiple companies under one sponsor, ensuring seamless financial operations across all entities.
 - Provided financial insights and reports to management, supporting decision-making and strategic planning.
 - Acted as a bridge between Arabic and English-speaking stakeholders, ensuring clear and effective communication.

 ---

+## 🏆**Back-end Import Operations-From to Production**
+**[Artistic Milliners)]** – [Karachi, Pakistan]

+**[2014] – [2016]**

+- **Key Responsibilities:**
+- Coordinated with international suppliers to manage purchase orders and shipping schedules.
+- Handled complete import documentation, including LCs, invoices, packing lists, and bill of lading.
+- Ensured compliance with customs regulations and government import policies.
+- Liaised with freight forwarders and clearing agents for timely clearance of shipments.
+- Tracked shipment status, managed delays, and ensured cost-effective logistics solutions.
+- Maintained accurate records for all imports, contributing to audit readiness and transparency.
+- Collaborated with procurement, warehouse, and production teams to streamline supply chain efficiency.

+- **Key Responsibilities:**
+- Coordinated with international suppliers to manage purchase orders and shipping schedules.
+- Handled complete import documentation, including LCs, invoices, packing lists, and bill of lading.
+- Ensured compliance with customs regulations and government import policies.
+- Liaised with freight forwarders and clearing agents for timely clearance of shipments.
+- Tracked shipment status, managed delays, and ensured cost-effective logistics solutions.
+- Maintained accurate records for all imports, contributing to audit readiness and transparency.
+- Collaborated with procurement, warehouse, and production teams to streamline supply chain efficiency.

+- **Achievements:**
+- Reduced shipment delays by implementing proactive tracking and coordination procedures.
+- Played a key role in maintaining uninterrupted supply of materials for production needs.
+- Contributed to cost savings through vendor communication and improved documentation accuracy.
+- Built strong relationships with suppliers and clearing agents for smooth import operations.

+---

+## 🏆**Import & Sale Coordinator**
+**[Imran Traders)]** – [Karachi, Pakistan]

+**[2012] – [2014]**

+- **Key Responsibilities & Achievements:**
+- Handled import processes including documentation, clearance, and vendor coordination.
+- Managed purchase and sales cycles, maintaining strong supplier and customer relationships.
+- Oversaw product finishing, inventory management, and quality control.
+- Performed accounting tasks such as invoicing, cash flow tracking, and reconciliation.
+- Maintained accurate financial records using appropriate tools and software.
+- Acted as a key point of contact for customers, ensuring timely communication and service.
+- Contributed to business growth through efficient resource management and cost control.
+- Supported decision-making by providing data insights and reports to the management.

+---

+## 🏆**Finance and Production Lead – Leather Industry**
+**[Shukat International)]** – [Karachi, Pakistan]

+- **[2008] – [2012]**

+- **Key Responsibilities & Achievements:**
+- Managed day-to-day accounting tasks, including ledgers, receivables/payables, and reconciliations.
+- Prepared financial statements, managed budgets, and ensured audit compliance.
+- Oversaw payroll, vendor payments, and inventory costing.
+- Implemented process improvements to streamline accounting operations.

+- **Tannery & Production Supervision:**
+- Supervised the entire leather processing workflow, from raw hides to finished goods.
+- Coordinated with procurement, chemical treatment, and finishing teams to ensure timely delivery.
+- Ensured quality control and production standards were consistently met.
+- Managed team performance and optimized workflow to reduce delays and costs.

+---